bengtmartensson/Lirconian/README.rst

 It does not depend on anything but standard Python libraries.

+Both Python2 and Python3 are supported.
-Only Python3 is supported.
-It does not depend on anything but standard Python libraries.
+It does not depend on anything but standard
+Python libraries.
+(The minimal versions are believed to be 2.7 and 3.2 respectively;
+however, this has not been tested.)

 For a GUI Lirc client, look at
 `IrScrutinizer <https://github.com/bengtmartensson/harctoolboxbundle>`__.